Diana Hamilton (musician): Early life and education

 Diana was born on 4 December 1978.
+She was born to Apostle Felix Antwi and Mrs. Comfort Antwi a former Executive Council Member of the Church of Pentecost.
+Among her eight siblings, she is the third of them.
 She had her basic education at Morning Star School, Cantonments in Accra.
 She continued her secondary education at the Ghana National College, Cape Coast and proceeded to study and practice nursing at Komfo Anokye Nursing College.